bronson/invoicing/README.md

 * src: where a particular item came from

+# License

+MIT for great freedom.

-# History of nsame
+# History

-These scripts started life in 2012 when I was generating timesheets with a spreadsheet.
-So, there I was, months into a contract without having recorded my hours...  (on day five, I could work on catching up on my invoices, or I could work on far more interesting stuff and deal with it on day 6, repeat for 50 days).
+So there I was, months into a contract without having recorded any hours.

-In a semi-panic, I whipped up some quick scripts to crunch data from git commits, emails sent, and ad hoc notes dropped in random repos, and show as best it could what I had done on that day.
-It was originally named "NSA Me".
+I had notes scribbled, emails sent, and commits committed, but it was going to take days to assemble all this into an invoice.
+In an calm panic, I whipped up some scripts to crunch it down and produce a calendar of what I had done and when.
+It somewhat worked so I named it "NSA Me".

-Things then started growing really poorly.
-I got tired of copying from tables of
-\t-formatted numbers, so I added CSV output.
+Then things then started growing really poorly.
+I got tired of copying from tables of \t-formatted numbers, so I added CSV output.
 Then HTML output.
-Then, why not format the HTML so it kind of paginates?
-Eventually this clumsy invoicing batch system started to be recognizable.
+Then I formatted the HTML so it kind of paginates...
+Eventually a clumsy invoicing batch system started to be recognizable.

 Yesterday, some friends asked how I invoice while freelancing.
 Well, this is how.
-Now it's on github.
+And now it's on github.
 May you all suffer.